GeoMigrata/dotMigrata/README.md

 ## Simulation Metrics

-The framework includes comprehensive metrics collection for academic analysis:
+The framework includes metrics collection for academic analysis:

 ```csharp
 using dotMigrata.Simulation.Metrics;